Identifying Exoplanets with Deep Learning. IV. Removing Stellar Activity Signals from Radial Velocity Measurements Using Neural Networks: Neural Network Training

 We implemented our linear model in \texttt{scikit-learn}, an open-source library for ML in python \citep{scikit-learn}.
 Specifically, we performed a ridge regression which is equivalent to a linear regression with L2 regularization.

 We performed random searches across the parameter space for $\alpha$ which determines the regularization strength.
-The values of $\alpha$ spanned 0 to 20 with our best performance at $\alpha = 9.469$.
+The values of $\alpha$ spanned 0 to 800 and significantly affect the model performance as illustrated in \textit{Figure \ref{fig:alphalinear}}.
+In Table \ref{harpsnvalcrossvaltablelinear}, the best model's performance across the validation and cross-validation sets is listed.
 Each model was trained on a single CPU and the training time took $\sim$1 minute for the ten runs over which we average the predictions to compute our final stellar activity predictions.

+For our linear model, we extracted the vector weights and plot these alongside the input CCFs in \textit{Figure \ref{fig:vector_weights}}.
+In the bottom panel of \textit{Figure \ref{fig:vector_weights}}, neighboring weights appear correlated and the largest weights are concentrated in the center, which is expected from visually examining the input CCFs in the top panel of \textit{Figure \ref{fig:vector_weights}}.